OctHe/ICE/README.md

 It also give advices about awesome plugins.
 Configuration of fish and other shells will be added in the future.

-### Terminal emulator

-Therminal emulator is the prerequisite of shell.
-An open-source terminal emulator is *terminator*.
-Install it with

-    sudo apt install terminator

-The terminal emulator provides color and font support for shell.
-For example, the [agnoster theme](https://github.com/agnoster/agnoster-zsh-theme) of zsh requires the powerline font.
-To install it, run

-    sudo apt install fonts-powerline

-And then set the fonts in the terminator.

 ### Bash

 Bash is the default shell for most Linux distribution.